-In short, there are benefits to the traditional route, especially for certain people.
-If you’re already a VIP with a significant media platform, the traditional publishers will be eager to publish your book and will likely give it plenty of promotional support.
+If you’re already a VIP with a significant media platform, the traditional publishers will be eager to publish your book and will likely give it promotional support.
 But if you’re not, well…

-- You don’t have to have a big “media platform” at the outset in order to interest a publisher – instead, you can use your book to develop one.
+- You don’t have to have a big author platform at the outset in order to interest a published.
+Instead, you can use your book to develop one.

 - You have full control over your book’s content and design.

 - You stand to make more money per book sold—two, three, even five times what a publisher will typically pay.

 - You can keep your book in print as long as it suits you.